yth345/nslab-spring-2023/notes/0131-EU15-description.md

 Paris - `cdg02` (France)
 Warsaw - `waw02` (Poland)

-#### - Type 2: Main Subnet Airport Code Matches Country
+- __Type 2: Main Subnet Airport Code Matches Country__
 Berlin - `fra06` (Frankfurt, Germany)

-#### - Type 3: Main Subnet Airport Code Matches Continent
+- __Type 3: Main Subnet Airport Code Matches Continent__
 Frankfurt - `lhr08` (London, UK) & `mrs02` (Marseille, France)
 Helsinki - `arn03` (Stockholm, Sweden) & `waw02` (Warsaw, Poland)
 Oslo - `lhr08` (London, UK) & `mrs02` (Marseille, France)
 Stockholm - `prg03` (Prague, Czech Republic)
 Vienna - `prg03` (Prague, Czech Republic)

-#### - Type 4: Main Subnet at Different Continent
+- __Type 4: Main Subnet at Different Continent__
 Copenhagen - `mia05` (Miami, US)
 Prague - `slc01` (Salt Lake City, US)

-### (2) Server Functionality
+#### (2) Server Functionality
-- The servers that have an main serving area also help serve requests from other cities.
+- The servers that have a main serving area also help serve requests from other cities.
-- The subnets that do not appear to be a main server in a city include: `arn04, cdg10, cph01, dus01, fra02, hel03, lhr03, muc01, osl01, vie02`, and most servers in North America.
+- The supporting subnets (those that do not appear to be a main server in a city) include: `arn04, cdg10, cph01, dus01, fra02, hel03, lhr03, muc01, osl01, vie02`, and most servers in North America.
+- The supporting subnets as well as the subnets not discovered in this experiment are the most critical part for us to find Twitch's complete edge servers.

 ---
-### 4. Subnets in EU & NA Not Discovered
+### 4. Undiscovered Subnets in EU & NA
 By reverse DNS lookup, we know there are 28 different subnets in Europe, and 25 different subnets in North America.
 However, not all subnets were discovered in our experiment.
 The following are the undiscovered subnets in EU and NA:
-- EU: `arn04, ber01, lhr04, mad02, prg02, waw01, hel01` (Note: `ber01` is the only subnet with airport code in Berlin.)
+- EU: `ber01, lhr04, mad02, prg02, waw01, hel01` (Note: `ber01` is the only subnet with airport code in Berlin.)
 - NA: `den01, hou01, iad05, jfk50, ord02, sea01, sjc05`